Gisu people: Culture

-The Bamasaaba ancestors lived on bamboo shoots also known as maleya in the Lumasaba language.
+The Bamasaaba ancestors lived on bamboo shoots also known as Malewa in the Lumasaba language.
 These bamboo shoots are collected from bamboo trees on top of Mt.
 Elgon.

 Origin of the name Bagisu

-Maswahaba's first son with Nabarwa was Mwambu who was nicknamed Nkisu by his Maasai uncles who had stolen his fathers cows from him.
-Masawahaba failed to pronounce the nickname of Nkisu meaning a bull in Maasai language, given to his son his uncle and he pronounced it as Mugisu.
+Masaba's first son with Nabarwa was Mwambu who was nicknamed Nkisu by his Maasai uncles who had stolen his father's cows from him.
+Masaba failed to pronounce the nickname of Nkisu meaning a bull in Maasai language, given to his son his uncle and he pronounced it as Mugisu.

-The name Bagisu originated from the nickname Nkisu given to Mwambu by Maswababa's Maasai Brother-in-law.
+The name Bagisu originated from the nickname Nkisu given to Mwambu by Masaba's Maasai Brother-in-law.

 The Bamasaba speak a dialect of the Lumasaba language called Lumasaba, which is fully understandable by other dialects, and is also understood by the Bukusu.
 The Bamasaba share a lot of things with the Bukusu from Kenya.
 They share culture and according to the Bukusu the Bamasaba are their real brothers its only the border that divides them.

+Economy

+The Bagisu communities are agriculturalists.
+Those who stay as far as 5000 ft above sea-level grow Arabica coffee, the biggest portion of it being sold to Bugisu Co-operative Union.
+They also grow other crops like cotton and tobacco, maize, beans, millet, sorghum, yams and cassava.